josephstreeter/josephstreeter.github.io/docs/_posts/2012-10-19-Searching-Active-Directory-with-VBScript.md

 ﻿---
 title:  Searching Active Directory with VBScript
 date:   2012-10-19 00:00:00 -0500
 categories: IT
 ---

-[gallery]I am constantly writing scripts to search AD.
+I am constantly writing scripts to search AD.
 Basically I'm using them to create little reports for one reason or another.
 Sometimes I will use them to do bulk updates.
 I've attached examples for searching users, computers, and shared printers that are published in AD.

 The following script is one that I am writing to get a list of user objects that have a Kerberos username in the â€œaltSecurityIdentities attribute.
 We are using pass-through authentication to a MIT Kerberos implementation outside of our Active Directory environment.
 Most of you won't find anything in that attribute and may want to test this with the â€œdescription attribute instead.